Table of Contents

 Open vs Closed Toe SPD Sandals

-The great thing about Shimano’s open toe sandals is that the sizing doesn’t need to be perfect.
-There’s no toes hitting the end of the shoe if it’s a tad small.
-If your feet are a bit small for your sandals, the velcro straps do a good job of holding a small foot in a big shoe.
+A good thing about open-toe sandals is that the sizing doesn’t need to be perfect.
+There’s no hitting toes at the end of the shoe if they’re a tad small.
+If your feet are a bit small for your sandals, the velcro straps will do a good job of holding small feet in big shoes.